esor-poudel/isec6000-assignment1-task1/README.md

 4) create cluster by navigating kubernetes engine section and click create cluster
 5) provide a appropriate name and choose the location for configuration (Note: It will take about 5 to 10 min to complete the process)
-6) once the cluster is created it will look like this

 # Connecting the cluster
  Its time to connect the cluster to local environment